jsanti1975on/jas.digital.tools/math-is-fun/more-math/study-directory/01-Security-Basics/{^_^}LOOKEY_FLAG-focus-terms.md

 **1.1 - Security Introduction**

     * Assignment 1.1.1 - The Security Landscape
-        You can find more information about the CIA Triad in the following GitHub file:
+        You can find more information about the CIA Triad by selecting the link below

 [CIA Triad](./CIA-Triad.md)